-Collectors can often call family and friends of a deceased borrower, but the rules vary from state to state.
+Collectors can often call family and friends of a deceased borrower to collect on outstanding debts.
+The rules vary from state to state.
 Lenders are not supposed to mislead anybody who’s not required to repay a debt.
 The law only allows this type of contact to enable lenders to get in touch with the person handling the deceased’s estate (the personal representative or executor).

-Don’t get tangled up in collection efforts.
-Request that all communication come in writing, and avoid providing any personal information (especially your Social Security Number) to debt collectors.
+Request that all communication come in writing, and avoid providing any personal information—especially your Social Security Number—to debt collectors.
 If collectors come to your house, you can ask them to stop.

-Collectors sometimes mislead loved ones, making them think that they need to repay the debt.
+Some collectors will try to mislead loved ones in an effort to collect on debts.
+They may try to make them think that they need to repay the debt.
 Most debt collectors are honest, but there are certainly some bad apples out there.
 If you’re not responsible for a debt, refer lenders and debt collectors to the personal representative handling the estate.
 With persistent collectors, request—in writing—that they stop contacting you.

-If assets pass to you, those assets are probably not fair game for collectors.
+If assets pass to you, they are probably not fair game for collectors to seize.
 Assuming the personal representative and financial institutions handled things properly, your inherited assets should be beyond the reach of creditors.
 However, check with an attorney when in doubt.

-Get legal help if somebody asks you to pay off credit card debt for somebody who has died.
+Get legal help if someone asks you to pay off credit card debt for a deceased person.
 Collectors are often confused and eager to simply collect.
 Sometimes they’re even dishonest.
 Don’t assume that you’re liable just because somebody says you are.

 If you have credit card debt, it’s wise to plan ahead—you can make things easier on everybody at the time of your death.

-Estate planning is the process of planning for death, and it’s a good idea for everybody (rich or poor).
+Estate planning is the process of planning for death, and it’s a good idea for everybody—rich or poor.
 During that process, you’ll cover important topics such as your will, medical directives, final wishes, and more.
-It’s also possible to get more complex and use trusts to manage assets after you pass away.
+It’s also possible to get more complex and use methods like irrevocable trusts to manage assets after you pass away.

-Simplify your finances before you die—things will be much easier for your executor.
-If you have numerous unused accounts open, consider closing them (but beware any consequences to your credit).
+Simplify your finances before you die.
+Things will be much easier for your executor.
+If you have numerous unused accounts open, consider closing them, but beware of any consequences to your credit.
 Loans scattered around can potentially be consolidated into one place, and you might even save money on interest.

-Watch your beneficiaries and joint account holders.
-When assets pass to a designated beneficiary, they can bypass probate and they’re not available to creditors.
-The same may hold true for a joint account with rights of survivorship.
-However, if you have no living beneficiaries, the assets may wind up going to your estate (check with your retirement account custodian and life insurance company to find out what their rules are—it varies from company to company).
-Once assets are in your estate, they may have to go towards paying down debt.
+When assets pass to a designated beneficiary, they can bypass probate, and they’re not available to creditors.
+The same may hold true for a joint account with right of survivorship.
+However, if you have no living beneficiaries, the assets may wind up going to your estate.
+Check with your retirement account custodian and life insurance provider company to find out what their rules are for beneficiaries.
+It will vary from company to company.
+Once assets are in your estate, they may have to go toward paying down debt.
 Review your beneficiary designations periodically to make sure they still make sense.

-If you’re the executor of an estate (or the personal representative or administrator, depending on the situation), it’s important to handle a deceased borrower’s debts correctly.
+If you’re the executor of an estate—or the personal representative or administrator, depending on the situation—it is important to handle a deceased borrower’s debts correctly.

-Get extra death certificates.
+Be sure to get additional copies of the certified death certificate.
 You’ll need to provide notice to numerous organizations.
 Requirements for a “copy” of the death certificate will vary, but it’s best to have official documents from your local Vital Statistics Department—get more than you think you’ll need.

-Notify creditors that the borrower has passed away.
-Check with a local attorney to ensure that you’ve provided sufficient notice (you might not be aware of all creditors, so you’ll need a way to get the information out to unknown lenders).
+Reach out to creditors, and let them know the borrower has passed away.
+Check with a local attorney to ensure that you’ve provided sufficient notice.
+(You might not be aware of all creditors, so you’ll need a way to get the information out to unknown lenders.)
 Notifying creditors also prevents somebody from racking up debt in the deceased person’s name.

-Notify the Social Security Administration of the death as well.
-This can help prevent identity theft and other complications, and it may be helpful for creditors.
+Be sure to notify the Social Security Administration of the death as well.
+It can help prevent identity theft and other complications, and it may be helpful for creditors.

-Get a credit report for the deceased individual.
-Use this to identify lenders that may need to be notified of the borrower’s death.
+Pull a credit report for the deceased.
+Use this report to identify lenders that may need to be notified of the borrower’s death.
 Even if the borrower has a zero balance, notify all potential lenders—you don’t want a credit card (or credit card number) out there available to thieves.

-Work with an attorney if you have any doubts.
+If you have any doubts, be sure to work with an attorney.
 The price you pay can help you avoid expensive and time-consuming mistakes.

-Get a big picture view of all debts of the deceased.
 If the estate does not have enough money to pay every creditor with a claim, you’ll have to prioritize debts—using state law as a guide for ordering the list.
 Wait until you know about all claims before you start making payments.
-Credit card debt is generally relatively low on the list (while taxes, final expenses, and child support take a higher priority).
+Credit card debt is generally relatively low on the list, while taxes, final expenses, and child support take a higher priority.

-Don’t distribute assets to heirs until you’re 100 percent certain that valid creditor claims have been paid off.
+Be sure to wait to distribute assets.
+Make sure that all claims are paid in full before giving heirs any of the remaining estates.
 Nobody wants to make heirs wait, but it’s essential to get all of the details correct.
 As an executor, you’re not responsible for paying the deceased’s debt out of your own funds, but you can be held personally liable if you make a mistake and fail to pay a valid claim.

 When in Doubt